Walks from Burntisland

 Walk details: Slow Ways.

-Dalgety Bay Station to Burntisland Station
+Dalgety Bay to Burntisland

 Very nice section of The Fife Coastal Path; a stunning section of the Fife Coast Path.
 A stunning section of the Fife Coastal Path with good surfaces throughout and minimal gradients and becoming a little industrial on the final approach to Burntisland.
 The pavement is narrow through Aberdour.
 Follows the Fife Coastal Path; the journey can be broken at Aberdour (station and buses) or combined with the Inverkeithing to Dalgety Bay route.
 A little waterfall near Aberdour is worth seeing.